Best Outdoor Toys for 5 Year Old Boys by Play Style

 Quick Picks

-This guide is organized by the kind of 5 year old you’ve got, not by a generic ranked list, so you can jump straight to whichever play style fits your son.
+This guide is organized by the kind of 5 year old you’ve got, so you can skip straight to whichever play style fits your son.

 For the Kid Who Needs to Burn Energy